 Thomas Edison was the first to add wax to paper to create a water-proof paper.

-Roswell Rausch, who owned a paper machine company, brought to the market in 1927.
+Roswell Rausch, who owned a paper machine company, brought it to the market in 1927.
 Nicholas Marcalus invented the serrated edge blade on the side of the box that allowed pieces to be easily cut.
 Before that, wax paper was bought from local butchers.